vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 access to.
 Admin will likely want to restrict access to resources to approved pipelines, especially if sensitive information is contained.

+The resources will need to be integrated with `vector validate`, which would ensure the resource exists and is correctly formatted.

 ### Vrl functions

 Two remap functions: